 Amsterdam does not equal the Netherlands.
 Here are some things that might surprise you and save you some cultural shock.
 Plus basic tips for expat life in the Netherlands and things you didn’t know about Holland, like the fact that tulips aren’t actually native to the country.
 They were imported from Turkey back in the 16th century.

 Once you’re well aware of general rules for visiting Amsterdam as a tourist, you might want to know what to expect from your expat life in the Netherlands.
+If you’re already decided on moving to the Netherlands you might want to check out my other post describing the entire process.

 Things to Know About About Living in the Netherlands